OpenNeuroDatasets/ds006366/README.md

 This dataset contains EEG recordings with sleep scores from 92 healthy mice.
 The recordings and sleep scores were collected from five different labs:

-- Department of Biomedical and Neuromotor Sciences, Università di Bologna.
+- Department of Biomedical and Neuromotor Sciences, Università di Bologna, Italy.
 - Center for Translational Neuroscience, University of Copenhagen, Denmark.
 - Department of Neuroscience, University of Copenhagen, Denmark.
 - Zentrum für Experimentelle Neurologie, Department of Neurology, Inselspital University Hospital Bern, Bern, Switzerland.